siemens/mtda/docs/build.rst

 TPM emulation
 ~~~~~~~~~~~~~

 QEMU may emulate a TPM.
-The following steps were required for debian-based hosts.
+The following steps were required for Debian-based
+hosts.
+These steps may be skipped if prebuilt packages were installed.

 Add missing tpmtool in gnutls-bin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^